Consensus killer robots must be addressed

-During the “interactive dialogue” 20 nations spoke for up to 3-minutes each on the report’s findings on fully autonomous weapons: Algeria, Argentina (GRULAC), Austria, Brazil, China, Cuba, Egypt, France, Germany, Indonesia, Iran, Mexico, Morocco, Pakistan, Russia, Sierra Leone, Sweden, Switzerland, United Kingdom, and the United States.
-There were also statements by the European Union (comprised of 27 states), Pakistan on behalf of the Organization of the Islamic Conference (56 states), and Argentina on behalf of GRULAC (Latin American and Caribbean Group of 33 states).
+During the “interactive dialogue” 20 nations spoke for up to 3-minutes each on the report’s findings on fully autonomous weapons: Algeria, Argentina (GRULAC), Austria, Brazil, China, Cuba, Egypt, France, Germany, Indonesia, Iran, Mexico, Morocco, Pakistan, Russia, Sierra Leone, Sweden, Switzerland, UK, and US.
+There were also statements by the European Union (comprised of 27 states) and Pakistan on behalf of the Organization of the Islamic Conference (56 states).

 All these nations expressed interest and concern in the challenges posed by fully autonomous weapons.
 None opposed discussing the issue further.
 Pakistan expressed its support for a ban, while others endorsed the report’s call for a moratorium.
 The United Kingdom was the only state to declare its opposition to the call for a moratorium or a ban on fully autonomous weapons.
 Brazil and France suggested the Convention on Conventional Weapons a venue for discussing the topic further.